 Our Pre-Election Summit brings together key representative organisations from across the health and medical research pipeline to identify the key issues that unite us as we approach each federal election.
 Research Australia captures the issues our sector wants commitment to – from a future Australian Government of any political persuasion.

-Research Australia convenes a core group of leading health economists drawn from the university, public and private sectors at our Health Economists Roundtable.
+Research Australia convenes a core group of leading health economists drawn from the university, public, and private sectors at our Health Economists Roundtable.
 The group exists as a forum for collaboration, comment and research and was established to play a key and unique role in driving research-based evidence for health policy and program development.
 Over a relatively short period of time, this group has been influential in raising the profile of health economists and encouraging government to effectively evaluate its health policies and programs to deliver better outcomes for health consumers.
 With a growing engagement of members, the Roundtable meets two to three times each year.

 Each year, members of the Research Australia Executive team visit capital cities around the country to host our CEO lunches with members.
 Representatives from our members are given the opportunity to meet with other leaders from the entire health and medical research pipeline, as well as hearing the latest news and updates from Research Australia’s CEO.

 Please email us firstname.lastname@example.org and let us know you’d like to be added to our mailing list.

 Sponsorship of all our events is open to Research Australia member organisations and is a engage with our diverse research-oriented membership base.
 Opportunities to sponsor vary from event to event and can be tailored to your specific business objectives.
 Please contact our team by phone 02 9295 8546 or email email@example.com if you would like to discuss sponsoring an upcoming Research Australia event.